 Auburn went up 24-20 with 4:42 to go when Cody Parkey hit a field goal.
 The four-point lead was critical for the Tigers, as it forced Florida State to get a touchdown to take the lead.
-The Seminoles had scored with 11 minutes to go to make the game 21-19, but a taunting penalty on Devonta Freeman forced the extra point try back to the 18-yard line.
-That meant Florida State had to settle for the point after rather than potentially tie the game with a two-point conversion.
+The Seminoles had scored with 11 minutes to go to make the game 21-19, but a taunting penalty on Devonta Freeman forced the extra point try back to the 18-yard-line.
+That meant Florida State had to settle for the point after rather than potentially tie the game at two.

 Freeman was penalized for taunting the Auburn sideline after Chad Abram caught an 11-yard swing pass from Winston.